garygr2002/Rebalance/README.md

 2. For institution references,  modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedInstitution.java</b>, and add the needed mnemonic
 3. For portfolio references,  modify the code file: <b>com.garygregg.rebalance.distinguished.DistinguishedPortfolio.java</b>, and add the needed mnemonic

 Once the programmer/user accomplishes this, the added mnemonic may then be referenced using the <b>Distinguished Key</b> field in a row in the distinguished file.
 The values for the keys will then be programmatically accessible from the <b>DistinguishedAccountLibrary</b>, <b>DistinguishedInstitutionLibrary</b>, or the <b>DistinguishedPortfolioLibrary</b>, depending on the type of distinguished key identified by the line type.
+The key for rows in the file is a concatenation of the line type and distinguished key, and the combination of the two should be unique.
 The following are the fields of a distinguished file row.

 ### Line Type